 To be completely honest, I decided to send everything back.
 I definitely think I do a better job of selecting clothes that flatter me.
 I’m also pretty darn good at finding great deals when shopping online.
 The quality of the clothing in my first Stitch Fix subscription box was the same as what I find at Kohl’s and JcPenney.
 I was definitely “sticker shocked” when I looked at the invoice.

 The good news is that there are more plus-size styling companies offering competitive subscription styling services popping up--Dia & Company, Gwynnie Bee, and more.
-Did & Co. is next on my list of services to try.
+Dia & Co. is next on my list of services to try.
 (Updated: A Candid Review of Dia and Company Plus-Size Subscription Box & Styling Service).
 Something tells me that a company focused only on plus-size women, will provide a more customized "style profile."
 I certainly hope that the personal stylists have a better handle on flattering styles for curvy women.